-Here's where you'll find analysis about the book as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.
+Here's where you'll find analysis about Brave New World as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.

-Find the quotes you need to support your essay, or refresh your memory of the book by reading these key quotes.
+Find the quotes you need to support your essay, or refresh your memory of Brave New World by reading these key quotes.

 Test your knowledge of Brave New World with our quizzes and study questions, or go further with essays on context, background, and movie adaptations, plus links to the best resources around the web.